v6d-io/v6d/docs/notes/divein.rst

 .. code:: Python

-    >>> payload = "Hello, World!"
+    >>> payload = b"Hello, World!"
     >>> blob_id = client.put(payload)
     >>> blob = client.get(blob_id)
-    >>> print(blob.typename, blob.length, blob)
+    >>> print(blob.typename, blob.size, blob)

 .. code:: console

-    > vineyard::Blob 13 Hello, World!
+    vineyard::Blob 28 Object <"o800000011cfa7040": vineyard::Blob>

 On the other hand, the hierarchical meta data of vineyard objects are shared across the cluster.
-In the following example, for simplicity, we launch a vineyard cluster with two vineyard instances in the same machine, although in practice, these vineyard instances are launched distributedly on each machine of the cluster.
+In the following example, for simplicity, we launch a vineyard cluster with two vineyard instances in the same machine, although in practice, these vineyard instances are launched distributively on each machine of the cluster.

 .. code:: console